373d Strategic Missile Squadron: Intercontinental ballistic missile squadron

 In October 1981, President Ronald Reagan announced that as part of the strategic modernization program, Titan II systems were to be retired by 1 October 1987.
 Inactivation of the sites began when site 373-6 was inactivated on 20 June 1985, with the last site (373–2) inactivated on 4 May 1987.
 The squadron was inactivated on 18 August.

+Disposition of missile sites

 After removal from service, the silos had reusable equipment removed by Air Force personnel, and contractors retrieved salvageable metals before destroying the silos with explosives and filling them in.
 Access to the vacated control centers was blocked off.
 Missile sites were later sold off to private ownership after demilitarization.
 Today, the remains of the sites are still visible in aerial imagery, in various states of use or abandonment.
 Titan II ICBM Launch Complex 373-5 Site was listed on the National Register of Historic Places in 2000.